samcennis/Watson-Assistant-Customer-Self-Service/README.md

 ## Set up Watson Discovery
 * Provision a "Lite" plan of the Watson Discovery service: https://cloud.ibm.com/catalog/services/discovery
 * Follow the instructions in the [Discovery Getting Started tutorial](https://cloud.ibm.com/docs/services/discovery?topic=discovery-getting-started), however instead of uploading the Watson Explorer Getting Started Guide to your Collection, upload the included [Cognos Data Modules Guide](/import-watson-discovery/acme-discovery-doc.pdf).
   * When you go through "Step 4: Annotate your document", the following image is an annotation reference to follow that will provide generally useful results when splitting the document on the "subtitle" field.
 I recommend submitting as many pages as possible to ensure that the system has learned properly.
 Under the "Manage Fields", switch off all fields under "Identify fields to index" except for "subtitle", "text", and "title".
+This will ensure that irrelevant fields are not ingested. ("Copyright IBM Corp.
+2015, 2018", which you've annotated as a "footer", would not be a very useful search result).
   ![alt text](doc/images/WatsonDiscovery-DocumentAnnotationReference.png?raw=true)
   ![alt text](doc/images/WatsonDiscovery-ManageFields.png?raw=true)
 * Once you've created your Discovery Collection, you can [configure a Search Skill in Watson Assistant](https://cloud.ibm.com/docs/services/assistant?topic=assistant-skill-search-add).
 The [sample Dialog Skill](import-watson-assistant/acme-dialog-skill.json) will by default direct user questions about Data Modules to a Search Skill in your Assistant.
 Add you Search Skill to the same Assistant as the sample Dialog Skill.